markkrijgsman/migrate-gsa-to-elasticsearch/README.md

 Execute the following steps to follow along with the examples below:

 * Start an Elasticsearch instance at <http://localhost:9200>
+* Clone the repository: `git clone https://github.com/markkrijgsman/migrate-gsa-to-elasticsearch.git && cd migrate-gsa-to-elasticsearch`
 * Compile the repository: `mvn clean install`
 * Run the application: `cd target && java -jar search-api.jar`
 * Fill the Elasticsearch instance with some documents: <http://localhost:8080/load>
 * Start searching: <http://localhost:8080/search>

-You can also use the Swagger UI to execute some requests: <http://localhost:8080/swagger-ui.html>
+You can also use the Swagger UI to execute some requests: <http://localhost:8080/swagger-ui.html>.
+For each example I will list the URL for the request and the resulting Elasticsearch query that is constructed by the application.

-**Get all documents mentioning Elton John**
+**Get all albums mentioning Elton John**
 <http://localhost:8080/search?q=Elton>

     GET rolling500/_search